Spain's "Big City". Madrid is perhaps best described as being the New York City of Spain; Spaniard...

 On Madrid's main square time moves somewhat slower than elsewhere in the city.
 Visitors sit on th...

 Chicken and sidra - Asturian cuisine in Madrid.
-Restaurant with international cuisine.
-A real clas...
+A real classic, although there is (almost) nothing...

 Madrid's most renowned flamenco venue.
-Restaurant with international cuisine.
-A popular restaurant...
+A popular restaurant in whose back rooms pure live flamenco...

 Restaurant with international cuisine.
 Especially pleasant atmosphere.
 Attractive vaults on the g...